Kylin-Network/documents/Kylin-Network-Docker-Demo-Tutorial.md

 > $ docker-compose up init-es-index init-kibana-dashboard
 > Please wait for at least 2 mins to make sure the ES and Kibana data are imported.

-The landing page of Kibana shows all elements installed, please select dashboard,  choose the kylin related dashboard, then the
+The landing page of Kibana shows all elements installed, please select dashboard,  choose the kylin related dashboard, then the proxy stastics data can be checked on the page.